 Development Agreement between the City and Parberry to Redevelop Old Town

 Northwest Recycling, Inc. is a waste processing facility that has its beginnings in Old Town.
 The business is owned by Parberry, Inc. In response to the goals and policies of the Old Town Sub-Area Plan, the City entered into a Development Agreement with Parberry’s, Inc. to create the conditions necessary to transition the north end of Old Town from a light industrial area to an urban village.
-In summary, Northwest Recycling would relocate to a suitable property in (or close to) Bellingham and the City would then invest in the public infrastructure in Old Town necessary to support redevelopment of Parberry properties.
+In summary, Northwest Recycling would relocate its business or discontinue its business in Old Town and the City would then invest in the public infrastructure in Old Town necessary to support redevelopment of Parberry properties.
 Further, this proposal provides Parberry with the option to purchase certain adjacent city-owned properties.

 Old Town Subarea Plan